prajaktajagdale/slate/source/index.html.md

 --- | --- | ---
 algorithm | string | The encryption algorithm used in the creation of the item.
 For item type key, one of: AES128, AES256, RSA1024, RSA2048, AES128ECB, AES256ECB, AES128SIV, or AES256SIV
 cache_ttl | integer | Items can be configured to be cacheable.
 The cache time-to-live indicates the time in seconds for which the item can remain cached.
 A time to live value of 0 prohibits caching. is_enumerable | boolean | An IsEnumerable value of false prevents an item from appearing in item list.
 Such an item continues to remain directly accessible through a GET request.
 A value of true makes the item visible in a list. is_exportable | boolean | When set to true, Indicates that a key&#039;s value can be obtained by GET request.
 Non-exportable keys are used for remote data encryption/decryption is_versioned | boolean | IDPS supports versioning of items to simplify key rotation.
 An IsVersioned value of true indicates that the secret or key can have multiple versions item | string | Value of the item, as retrieved from the database.
 Value of an item of type secret: string.
-Value of an item of type key: hex-encoded string. last_modified | string | Timestamp of last modification to the item metadata | string | User defined metadata as printable string name | string | Name of the item, optionally, including its path with &quot;/&quot; separators, e.g., a/b/c public_key | string | Indicates the public key For items generated using the RSA asymmetric algorithm.
+Value of an item of type key: hex-encoded string. last_modified | string | Timestamp of last modification to the item latest_version | integer | The latest version number of the secret or key metadata | string | User defined metadata as printable string name | string | Name of the item, optionally, including its path with &quot;/&quot; separators, e.g., a/b/c public_key | string | Indicates the public key For items generated using the RSA asymmetric algorithm.
 The public key is always returned irrespective of the IsEnumerable and IsExportable values. type | string | Type of the returned item, one of: secret, key, or folder version | integer | For a versioned item, the field indicates the latest or requested version number.
 For a non-versioned item, the value will always be 1. min: 1.

 ## ItemVersion